Parish Nurse Salary & Career Guide

 Salary is not what validates the faith community nursing practice!
 Unpaid professionals are recognized for specialty practice certification and holistic practice in the same way as their paid counterparts, she adds.

 They are also found in non-profits, faith-based organizations, and charities as well as in secular organizations such as the theme park industry.
-Wherever holistic care with intentional care of the spirit is desired, FCNs are at work.
+Wherever holistic care with intentional care of the spirit is desired, parish nurses are at work.

 Health Ministries Association and Faith Community Nursing International are both directly related to the specialty practice.
 Many others support indirectly the spiritual care focus such as Healthcare Chaplaincy Network.